Ten dollars buys six meals.

 Due to arrangements Second Harvest has made, $1 can buy the equivalent of $5 worth of food.

-And one of the biggest benefactors of those struggling to put food on the table are organizations such as the Wheels of Woodbridge.
+And one of the biggest benefactors of those struggling to put food on the table is organizations such as the Wheels of Woodbridge.

-The Del Webb at Woodbridge in Manteca car club has donated over $37,000 in four years for Second Harvest through its annual car show.
-Other perennial financial supporters for fresh food is the Central Valley Association of Realtors.
+The Del Webb at Woodbridge in Manteca car club has donated over $50,000 in eight years for Second Harvest through its annual car show.